eaotnc/project-idea/README.md

 # project-idea

+## VSCode Extension
+- find not use config in config.json and auto deleted it

+## Free-Time
 - keep-claim
     when you are angry when you did not claim, focus or conscious use this web page to help you this web show beautiful animation help you focus on breathing in and breathing out